Miles4299/Miles4299/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Miles

 Passionate | Developer | Explorer

 Welcome to my GitHub profile!
-I'm a [Your Profession] with a keen interest in [Your Interests].
+I'm a Junior Developer.
 I love to explore new technologies and build exciting projects.
 Feel free to explore my repositories and connect with me.

 ## 🔧 Skills & Technologies